 This PGP programme was aimed at developing an integrated value chain for high-value, marbled beef that is internationally recognised for its superior eating qualities.

 the supply of calves from the dairy industry

 the year-round production of marbled grass-fed Wagyu beef

-Much of New Zealand’s beef is lean and destined for use in burgers and small goods.
+Much of New Zealand’s beef is lean and destined for use in burgers and smallgoods.
 Internationally, high-quality beef is predominantly produced from cattle housed in feedlots, and fed corn and other grains.

 Consumer demand provides an opportunity for grass-fed, free-range, high-quality beef to be positioned in niche markets.

 Wagyu sires with high-marbling genetics will be used for the yearly mating of dairy heifers and cows.
 Rearing and grazing systems that support year-round growth of these cattle will be developed.

 The programme would utilise calves that are currently by-products from the dairy industry.
 Dairy breeds such as the Friesian, Jersey, and the Friesian/Jersey cross known as the Kiwi cow can produce marbled beef.
 Mating them with Wagyu sires was expected to provide an excellent source of high-marbling beef with the desired meat and fat colour.